For the piccalilli: Toss together the onions, fennel and cauliflower with 2 tablespoons of the salt in a colander

 or Dutch oven

 over medium heat and add the turmeric, stirring until the oil is an even color, about 30 seconds.
-Add the ginger, mustard seeds
+Add the ginger, mustard seeds, fennel seeds

 , crushed red pepper, garlic and carrots

 .
 Cook, stirring, until fragrant and the vegetables are just tender and wilted, about 2 minutes, and then add 2 1/2 cups of water, the vinegars, brown sugar

 and remaining salt.
 Bring to a boil, and then remove from the heat and stir in the cauliflower mixture.
 Let cool to room temperature.
 Transfer to a sealed container and refrigerate for 24 hours.

 For the stotty cake: Whisk together the water, sugar and yeast in a bowl and set aside until the yeast activates and becomes foamy, about 10 minutes.